-Stéfanie von Hlatky is the Canada Research Chair on Gender, Security, and the Armed Forces, associate professor of political studies at Queen’s University, Director of the Queen’s Centre for International and Defence Policy (CIDP) and co-director of the Network for Strategic Analysis.
+Stéfanie von Hlatky is the Canada Research Chair on Gender, Security, and the Armed Forces, associate professor of political studies at Queen’s University, Associate Dean of Research in the Faculty of Arts and Science and co-director of the Network for Strategic Analysis.
 She received her Ph.D. in Political Science from Université de Montréal in 2010, where she was also Executive Director for the Centre for International Peace and Security Studies.
 She’s held positions at Georgetown University, the Woodrow Wilson International Center for Scholars, Dartmouth College, ETH Zurich and was a Fulbright Visiting Research Chair at the University of Southern California’s Centre for Public Diplomacy.
 She has published in the Canadian Journal of Political Science, the Canadian Foreign Policy Journal, Contemporary Security Policy, International Politics, the Journal of Global Security Studies, International Journal, European Security, Asian Security, as well as the Journal of Transatlantic Studies and has a book with Oxford University Press entitled American Allies in Times of War: The Great Asymmetry (2013).
 She has also published four edited volumes, including The Future of US Extended Deterrence (co-edited with Andreas Wenger) with Georgetown University Press (2015) and Countering Violent Extremism and Terrorism: Assessing Domestic and International Strategies (McGill-Queen’s University Press, 2020).

 - International Security

 - Stéfanie von Hlatky, American Allies in Times of War: The Great Asymmetry (Oxford University Press, 2013).

 - Stéfanie von Hlatky & Michel Fortmann, “NATO Enlargement and the Failure of the Cooperative Security Mindset,” International Politics 57:3 (2020): 554-572.